unsystemizer/counterparty-config-example/README.md

 ## Counterparty Cheat Sheet

-I put together a cheat sheet that applies to counterparty-lib 9.54.0 and Bitcoin Core 0.12.0 addrindex.
-It cointains a condensed (1 page) information for Ubuntu 14.04 and Windows 7/8/10 x64 and currently also applies to Ubuntu 16.04, counterparty-lib 9.55 and counterparty-cli 1.1.2:
+I put together a cheat sheet that applies to counterparty-lib and Bitcoin Core 0.12.0 addrindex.
+It cointains a condensed (1 page) information for Ubuntu 14.04/16.04 and Windows 7/8/10 x64 and applies to counterparty-lib 9.55 and counterparty-cli 1.1.2:

 * Current version: https://www.dropbox.com/s/4gyjnp32abb3elt/counterparty-lib-cheatsheet_9.55.pdf